×

 We asked foreigners in Merida what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Most rental properties in Merida, include basic appliances such as a refrigerator, stove, oven, and washing machine.
-Some properties may also have additional amenities such as a dryer, microwave, dishwasher, cable/satellite TV, and air conditioning," explained one person living in Merida, Mexico.
+Some properties may also have additional amenities such as a dryer, microwave, dishwasher, cable/satellite TV, and air conditioning," said one person in Merida.

 Additional Information about Searching for a Home in Merida: